Introduction to Krita coming from Photoshop¶

 In Krita, the eraser is not a tool, it is a Blending mode (or Composite mode).
 You can change each brush you have to erase by pressing E. By pressing E again you’ll be back to the last blending mode you had selected before pressing E the first time.

-- K and L: increment Darker and Lighter value of active color
+K and L: Increment Darker and Lighter value of the active color.

-- Shift`+ :kbd:`I / Shift + N / Shift + M: a set of default keyboard shortcuts for accessing the on-canvas color selector.
+Shift + I / Shift + N / Shift + M: A set of default keyboard shortcuts for accessing the on-canvas color selector.

 Stabilization / Path Smoothing¶